Towards Understanding the Condensation of Neural Networks at Initial Training: Analysis of the initial condensation of input weights

 We have

 This calculation shows that for layer $k$, the input weights for any hidden neuron $j$ have the same two stable directions.
-Therefore, when parameters are sufficiently small, which implies that the orientation $\vu$ would moves much more quickly than the amplitude $r$, all input weights towards converging to the same direction or the opposite direction, i.e., condensation on a line.
+Together with the analysis before, i.e., when parameters are sufficiently small, the orientation $\vu$ would move much more quickly than the amplitude $r$, all input weights would move towards the same direction or the opposite direction, i.e., condensation on a line, under small initialization.